ECCC-MSC/open-data/README.md

 # 1 - Scope and objectives

 The main objective of the 'MSC Open Data documentation' is to consolidate public documentation at a single location with links, images and interactive content, and maintained up to date and iteratively improved over time.
-Improvements and actions pertaining to this documentation is coordinated by the [Comité de la documentation publique](comdoc/readme.md).
+Improvements and actions pertaining to this documentation is coordinated by the [Comité de la documentation publique (ComDoc)](https://wiki.cmc.ec.gc.ca/wiki/Comit%C3%A9_de_la_documentation_publique#Composition_du_comit.C3.A9).

 The repository manages the documentation published on https://eccc-msc.github.io/open-data/ which will be eventually published on Canada.ca pages.